alexanderkalian/TOX-AI/generative_ai_experiments/README.md

-This folder contains Python scripts for generative AI algorithms that were preliminariily explored, via simplified implementations.
+This folder contains Python scripts for generative AI algorithms that were preliminarily explored, via simplified implementations.
 This folder and its contents should be thought of as an open-source scrapheap of moderately functional but highly non-optimal generative AI scripts.